14/03/2026

 • What to use: For leafy greens and herbs, a balanced liquid feed (something like a seaweed extract or a general purpose feed) is brilliant.
 For fruiting plants like tomatoes, chillies, and strawberries, switch to a feed higher in potash (potassium) once they start flowering – this encourages fruit production.

 • When to feed: During the main growing season (roughly May to September), your plants will be hungry.
-I typically feed my vertical garden plants every 2-4 weeks.
-Keep an eye on the plant – if leaves are looking pale or growth is slowing, it might be time for a boost.
+I feed by watching the crop and the compost rather than sticking rigidly to one interval.
+If leaves are looking pale or growth is slowing, it might be time for a boost.

 • Peat-free compost: This is something I'm very keen on.
 Peat-free composts are more sustainable, but they can sometimes dry out faster or have slightly different nutrient profiles.
 Always choose a good quality, lightweight, peat-free potting mix specifically designed for containers, and be prepared to water and feed as needed.
-Vertical garden plants in containers typically require feeding every 2-4 weeks during the peak growing season due to rapid nutrient depletion.
-I find that even with good compost, my tomato plants really start to suffer if I don't give them a liquid feed every two weeks from July onwards – that's when they're really pumping out fruit.
+I find that even with good compost, fruiting plants can start to struggle quickly if they are not topped up through the main part of the season.

 The Science Behind Soil Nutrients (Simplified!)